Table of Contents

 Point 1

-- In the case of left rotation, we may have negative value for i – k
+- In the case of left rotation, we may have a negative value for i – k

-- Negative mod works differently in few programming language.
+- Negative mod works differently in a few programming languages.
 Refer.

 Point 2: